cranndarach/codeblock/README.md

 for write access so you can add things if you'd like.
 Or submit a pull request.

 The folders and topics and things that are here are just a starting place—if you think something is missing, go ahead and add it!
-Of if you have questions, you can [submit an issue](https://github.com/cranndarach/codeblock/issues).
+Or if you have questions, you can [submit an issue](https://github.com/cranndarach/codeblock/issues).

 ## New to Git / GitHub?